Flea Life Cycle

 Fleas lay between four to eight eggs after a meal, with the highest concentrations of laying occurring within the last few days of the female’s life.
 Unlike the eggs of some other parasites, flea eggs are not sticky and usually fall to the ground immediately upon being laid.
 Flea eggs hatch into larvae within one to 12 days.

-Flea larvae hatch from eggs that were laid by a female flea and have fallen off the animal host.
-Once away from the host, the larvae seek out shaded locations such as cracks in the floor, in carpets, in pet bedding or protected locations under and in furniture.
 Flea larval survival depends on relative humidity and temperatures.
-Since dehydration is fatal to flea larvae, they will not survive relative humidity less than 45-50 percent or soil temperatures greater than 95 degrees Fahrenheit.
-However, if outdoor larvae will survive in cool, shaded areas and do very well in crawl spaces.
+Since dehydration is fatal to flea larvae, they will not survive relative humidity less than 45 to 50 percent or soil temperatures greater than 95 degrees Fahrenheit.
+However, outdoor larvae will survive in cool, shaded areas and do very well in crawl spaces.
 In environments of suitable humidity and temperatures, fleas will develop year round.

 Adult fleas begin searching for food when they emerge from the pupal stage.
 While fleas are noted for their jumping abilities, they will remain stationery when a suitable host is located.
 Females begin laying eggs within 48 hours of the first feed, thus beginning the life cycle again.

 Eggs are very small and not likely to be observed by homeowners.
 Flea larvae and pupae are relatively inactive, so that means the adult stage of the life cycle is most likely to be seen by homeowners.